flockRush/diyshortvideos.github.io/src/resources.md

   <div class="blue row">
   <div class="right aligned column">
   <h2 class="ui inverted header">Get Noticed</h2>
-  <p>As content marketing transitions from using the reach of marketing to deliver a story, to using the reach of a story to deliver marketing.</p>
+  <p>To maximize the reach of your marketing you need to maximize the reach of your stories – learn how to engage your audiences to get noticed.</p>
 </div>
 </div>
   <div class="teal row">